 Distributed teams, collaborative tools, democratic access to the CI/CD pipeline...

 They're all things that make our DevOps-loving hearts sing, but as your environments get more complex and your team grows and diversifies, it can be harder and harder to allow democratic access to your infra.
-Transparency and visibility are two of the main pillars of DevOps and, without them, you're not really doing it right.

 Ever wish your colleagues understood your infra better?
 We've added a feature called InfraView to Cycloid.
 It creates a visual representation of your cloud infrastructures using Terraform, making them visible to all members of your team.
-Try it now by signing up for a free trial.

 Infrastructure management has changed drastically in the last 20 years.
 Back in 2000, infra changes often fell to a single ops engineer and, even then, well, let's be honest - infrastructures didn't change that much.

 Infrastructure 2020, meanwhile, is great in many ways.
 It allows for scale unlike anything ops 2000 could have imagined and it democratizes access to development pipelines like never before.
 Unfortunately, it also means that the number of ways our infrastructure can change has skyrocketed.
 The fact that environments can change quickly and in various ways is one of their major benefits, but it also makes them highly complex, and that's precisely where Cycloid steps in.